bradarnst/newcv/partials/_experience.md

 As Senior Infrastructure Architect for HP, for their BP account, responsible for Data Centre Services (DCS) Architecture at the Global Data Centre Operations/Solutions located in BP Data Centres.

-• servers • mid-range • database • web-hosting • middleware • storage • backup • requirements gathering & analysis • governance • high-level & detailed design • QA • m
+• servers • mid-range • database • web-hosting • middleware • storage • backup • requirements gathering & analysis • governance • high-level & detailed design • QA •

 #### Enterprise Solutions Architect
 ###### Xchanging — London, UK | 2010 - 2012

 As Enterprise Solutions Architect responsible for solutions architecture throughout Xchanging and to external customers; consulting for internal and external business clients; Enterprise Architecture.
 Primary resource for all security architecture.
 Developed the solution for a standard desktop for offshore, near-shore and internal employees using hybrid cloud systems.
 Designed a solution for a SharePoint front-end to provide app delivery, hosting and remote management for offshore and onshore users.

-• requirements gathering & analysis • proposals • solution design & documentation • Wintel • Mainframe • Mid-range • Networking • remote desktop (Citrix) • End-User Computing initiative (Gatwick Airport) • strategic technical roadmaps • private & hybrid cloud strategy •
+• requirements gathering & analysis • proposals • solution design & documentation • Wintel • Mainframe • Mid-range • Networking • remote desktop (Citrix) • end-user computing platform design • strategic & technical roadmaps • private & hybrid cloud strategy •

 #### Enterprise Solutions Architect
 ###### Husky Energy — Calgary, Canada | 2008 - 2009

 As Enterprise Solutions Architect for the Enterprise Architecture Team responsible for developing technical roadmaps for Husky’s entire systems infrastructure.
 Developed the architecture and implementation plan to migrate from Novell systems to Microsoft systems.
-Developed integration standards for web/SAP (NetWeaver, PI & XI).

-• TOGAF • ARIS • SharePoint •
+Developed integration standards for web/SAP (NetWeaver, PI & XI) • TOGAF • ARIS • SharePoint •

 #### Enterprise Architect
 ###### FortisAlberta Inc. — Calgary, Canada | 2007 - 2008